bigTimeBrad/instructions/README.md

 </html>
 ```

 Inside our `<html>` tags we want to add a `head` and `body` tag.
-This will make more sense as we go, but the head tag represent information about the page, and wont show up on the website.
+This will make more sense as we go, but the head tag represents information about the page, and wont show up on the website.
 The body tag, will show all the tags on the webpage.
 Again, this will make more sense as you progress.

 Now in the `body` tag, lets add our first tag that will do something in HTML.
-By adding at `h1 ` tag, it will make a header size 1 (the largest).
+By adding a `h1` tag, it will make a header size 1 (the largest) be displayed on the screen.
 Add `<h1> Hello, World! </h1>` between the body tags.

 lets look at our text editor, and it should look like this:

 <img width="700" alt="Screen Shot 2019-03-23 at 10 51 48 AM" src="https://user-images.githubusercontent.com/25112069/54869698-b5db7f80-4d59-11e9-9d23-f34f235c1ad4.png">

-Save the file, and run this in a browser by double clicking on the file saved to your desktop.
+**Save the file**, and run this in a browser by double clicking on the file saved to your desktop.
 You should see this this.

 <img width="700" alt="Screen Shot 2019-03-23 at 10 51 54 AM" src="https://user-images.githubusercontent.com/25112069/54869699-b5db7f80-4d59-11e9-8215-555d7b96c393.png">

-Congratulations, you have made your very first webpage!
+Congratulations, you have made your very first webpage! :tada:

 ---